All Products

 Description

 You can edit only the Table Name and Description.
-The parameter requirements are the same as when creating an offline physical table.
+The parameter requirements are the same as when you create an offline physical table.

-You can edit field names and data types.
-You can also add and delete fields.
+You can edit field names and data types, and add or delete fields.

 Note

-When you modify field names or data types, or add or delete fields, an error may be reported because the operation is not supported by the compute engine.
+When you modify field names or data types, or add or delete fields, an error might occur if the engine's configuration does not support the operation.

-You can edit Location only if the current data table is an external table.
+You can edit Location only if the table is an external table.

 After you finish editing, click Submit.
-If the current compute engine is Hadoop, Spark SQL is used.
-If the current compute engine is Lindorm, the default SQL of the compute source is used.
+If the current compute engine is the Hadoop compute engine, the system uses Spark SQL.
+If the current compute engine is Lindorm (compute engine), the system uses the default SQL of the compute source.

-In the Submit dialog box, review the SQL statement for the table, and then click Confirm And Submit.
+In the Submit dialog box, review the generated SQL statement and click Confirm and Submit.

 Tab